eudoxia0/eudoxia0.github.io/article/_posts/2026-09-08-the-education-of-a-doomer.md

 read a tweet from a college professor---a college professor, writing under their own name!---defending the use of AI to write papers.

-I don't using AI to write is analogous to calculators, or search engines, or other such things.
-There are only finitely any things you can automate.
+I don't think using AI to write is analogous to calculators, or search engines, or other such things.
+There are only finitely many things you can automate.
 And once you've automated writing, there's no higher-order activity to move to.
 People think "the ideas are mine, the writing is the AI", i.e., they feed the AI a list of rambling bullet points that the AI massages into a blog post, or a paper, or